 * Pale yellow - optimal levels

-Check body weight early
+Check body weight early morning

 * Lesser than usual — dehydration

 Before run- if you are dehydrated then you must drink little extra water before your start running, although you may not feel thirsty, but this is your reserved fluid.

 |1- 2 hours before||Approx. 1-1.5 L||Plain water, diluted fruit juice, coconut water, Nimbu sharbat|

 |20 minuts before||Approx 150-200ml||Plain water, Sports drink|

 Tip- empty your bladder 15-20 min before your start, as the water in the bladder cannot be used by the body.
 It becomes a baggage.